January 25th 2017 – By: William Larsen – Civilians News – “News For All Views” – “Keystone Pipeline And Silent Majorities” –

 The sheriff of Nottingham once said…..
+“Absolutely nothing.”

-In a country of nearly 350 million people, where culture is eroding and forming a “new America,” it’s not uncommon for many Americans to feel increasingly marginalized, by an ever-changing society…..
-Feeling marginalized by music, politics, or even sometimes education, many of today’s conservatives seem to be lashing out through legislation such as the Keystone XL Pipeline.
+In a country of nearly 350 million people, where culture is eroding and forming a “new America,” it is not uncommon for many Americans to feel increasingly marginalized today…..
+Due to the sentiment that, “culture is eroding,” whether through music, politics, or even sometimes education, many of today’s conservatives seem to be lashing out through legislation such as the Keystone XL Pipeline.

-Remember when our culture, was more like this;
+Remember when our culture was more like this;

 If you don’t, I’m sure Vice President Pence does……..

-What was it about Donald Trump, that landed him in America’s highest office?
+What was it about Donald Trump that landed him in America’s highest office?
 Was it the man himself?
 Was it his platform?
-Or was it a prior generation, whom felt marginalized by an ever changing America?
+Or was it a prior generation whom felt marginalized by an ever changing America?

 But what are “Silent Majorities?”
 Furthermore, how does our democracy deal with these “grey areas” of modern American politics?

 For example; America has adopted big pharmaceuticals in opposition to “the war on drugs.”
 In many ways this has gone on in Washington, without anybody formally expressing this policy to the media.
 This is an example of a “silent majority,” which has been enabling a pharmaceutical drug revolution, without anything being said publicly.